-The following is an assessment of the key individual elements that have an impact on this home's performance rating.
+The table below gives an assessment of the key individual elements that have an impact on this home's energy and environmental performance.
 Each element is assessed by the national calculation methodology; 1 star means least efficient and 5 stars means most efficient.
+The assessment does not take into consideration the physical condition of any element.
+'Assumed' means that the insulation could not be inspected and an assumption has been made in the methodology based on age and type of construction.